Genetically Modified Animals - Hypoallergenic Milk?

 been in use for years and are commonly found in most processed foods.
 One advantage of these crops is that they are surprisingly "eco-friendly".
 Because a seed is

-genetically modified to produce an insecticide, growers spend less money and time on spraying their crops.
+genetically modified to produce naturally create an insecticide, growers spend less money and time on spraying their crops.
 This means, at least theoretically, that

 there is less pesticide or insecticide residue and runoff leaching into the soil and water table.
 That's a win for the environment right?
 Since the